Including documents matching a filter

-The .NET API provides rich functionality both for free text search and for querying by applying filters.
-These can also be combined so that certain criteria are applied to free text search by means of filters.
+The .NET API provides rich functionality both for free text search and querying by applying filters.
+These can be combined, so that certain criteria are applied to free text search by means of filters.
 Sometimes however the opposite is desired.
-That is, instead of limiting search results by applying filter we may want to include documents that does not necessarily match the search query or previously applied filters.
+That is, instead of limiting search results by applying filter, you want to include documents that do not necessarily match the search query or previously-applied filters.

 var q = "Bar"; searchResult = client.Search<BlogPost>() .For(q) .Include(x => x.Title.AnyWordBeginsWith(q), 1) .GetResult();

-Note that we are using the AnyWordBeginsWith filter method in the above example.
-This is a powerfull method that should be used with caution.
-It is perfectly sensible to use it on short fields such as titles, tags and the like, but not on longer text fields as that will have a sever, negative, effect on performance.
+Note: The above example uses the AnyWordBeginsWith filter method.
+Use this powerful method with caution.
+It is perfectly sensible to use it on short fields such as titles, tags and so forth.
+Do not use it on longer text fields -- that will have a severe, negative impact on performance.